 Ideas:

-• Scan a tag when you complete a task to check it off your list or to create a reminder to do it again.
+• Scan a tag when you complete a task to check it off your list or create a reminder to do it again.

 • Scan a tag next to your door to unlock your smart lock.